 });

-Even this abstract and not really useful example should beget a question - why something so basic as a one-liner grows into a configuration mess?
-Unnecessary complexity comes as an answer, but we will spend a bit more time on it.
-Before giving a judgment, I will instead give you some features from Nest, and how you solve them with JustJavascriptTM.
+Even this abstract and not really useful example should beget a question - why something so basic as a one-liner grows into a configuration mess when using Nest?
+Unnecessary complexity is the answer, but we will spend a bit more time to prove the point.
+Instead of writing a lot of arguments, I will instead show you features from Nest, and how you can implement them with JustJavascriptTM.

-First, most people want dependency injection to help them with testing.
+First, everyone want dependency injection to help them with testing.
 This is solved by default in every testing tool today.
-You import a module, mock what you need per test, no need for a framework to do it for you.
-When Nest originated, it was a different time, JS module system was a mess, but today it's not, enjoy.
+You import a module and mock what you need per test.
+No need for a framework to do it for you.
+When Nest was starting out, it was a different time, JS module system was a mess, but today it's not.

 });